dubiels/personal-website/README.md

 My personal website - found at karolina.mgdubiel.com.

 NOTE FROM CREATOR:
 Site was made to practice HTML, CSS, and JS skills.
-Inspiration was taken from several sites on awwwards.com.
+Code was written in Notepad++ and uploaded using FileZilla.